 Animal Craft: Plastic Cup & Empty Can Rhino | Home Learning Art & Craft Project Activity

-In this post, I will be sharing a "rhino" craft, this was a craft project that Lauren did in Brightly Beaming Resources' (Step 3: Sound of the Week) home school curriculum for the "rh" sound as in "rhino".
+In this post, I will be sharing a "rhino" craft, this was a craft project that Lauren did in Brightly Beaming Resources' (Step 3: Sound of the Week) home school curriculum for the "rh" sound as in "rhino", Click Here To Find Out Why We Are Doing Homeschooling.
 This rhino was created using a small disposable plastic cup for the head, empty can for the body and thin cardboard tubes for the legs.

 * Cut horns, ears (small circles), and tail patterns